 Thank you for stepping INTO THE WOODS.

-My writing process is a quest “into the woods” where anything may happen.
-I task myself with procuring wonder—from my past and present, my memories and dreams, my everyday experiences, the silence between the rumbles and the whispers, the shadows real and imagined, my longings and protracted heartbreaks, simple moments and complicated entanglements, good people I have loved and lost, and the landscape of home and not-so-faraway places.
-I am often surprised where the journey takes me.
+I task myself with procuring wonder—from my past and present, my everyday experiences, the silence between the rumbles and the whispers, the shadows real and imagined, my longings and protracted heartbreaks, simple moments and complicated entanglements, unresolved pain and unbridled joy, and the landscape of home and not-so-faraway places.

 Telling stories from the past and the present, I try to examine them closely and be honest with what they reveal to me about a place, a person, an animal, and my own nature.
-My walks into the woods—both the literal and the metaphorical woods—reverse the curse I sometimes put on my own heart.
-I walk out of the woods not always with my heart’s desire but with a lesson learned or a new awareness realized.
+While the outcome is not always my heart’s desire, there is always a lesson learned or a new awareness realized.
 Memories and dreams slip and ooze, melancholy and optimism rest and awaken, and gratitude grows.

 May you walk into the woods and be reminded that there is always more to know and feel.
 As long as we have breath, there is always more to listen for and learn from the whispers of old trees.
 Have a good visit here.